input-output-hk/kes/README.md

 library will not lose compatibility with Cardano.
 These test vectors can be found in `./tests/data`, and the tests can be found in `./tests/interoperability.rs`.

+**Note**: secret keys of this crate are not compatible with KES keys as they are used in the [cardano node](https://github.com/input-output-hk/cardano-node).
+In this crate we include the period of the KES secret key as part of its structure, while the cardano implementation does not.
+This decision is motivated by two reasons:
+* It considerably simplifies the API and makes it more intuitive to use.
+Moreover, the period is a required knowledge to sign/update a skey, and we concluded that a secret key should contain it's period.
+* Secret keys are not send through the wire, meaning that a node using this implementation will not need to be compatible with cardano node's serialisation.
+However, if for some reason one needs to serialise a cardano node serialised key for usage in this application (or vice-versa), one simply needs to add the period as a 32 bit number represented in 4 big endian bytes (or, vice-versa, remove the last 4 bytes from the serialised signature).
+An example of such a procedure can be found in the [interoperability](./tests/interoperability.rs) tests of this crate.

 ## Previous versions of the code
 This repo is a copy and modification of [kes-mmm-sumed25519](https://github.com/input-output-hk/kes-mmm-sumed25519).
 The old repo